jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 The unhashed password complexity dictates the number of brute force attempts required to crack the password.

-# Human Factors

-## Memory

-Users frequently reuse passwords across digital services.
-Users can remember at most 4-5 unrelated passwords.
-When users are forced to change passwords frequently they write them down, opening up other attack vectors.

-## Typeability

 # Password Hash Length

 Password hashes are generally stored in databases and are of constant length.
+The specific length is determined by the hashing algorithm used (e.g. SHA256 always produces hashes of 256 bits in length), and the parameters used by the hashing algorithm where applicable (Argon2 can produce hashes that vary in length based on its length parameter that can be set to between 32 bits and 515 MB).

-The entropy of a single password hash determines the maximum entropy of a user's unhashed password.
+The entropy of a password hash determines the maximum entropy of a user's unhashed password.

-Increasing unhashed password entropy makes passwords more difficult for users to remember, so there is a general maximum limit for memorised passwords.
-When passwords become longer than this limit users will need tend to write them down, store them electronically, or use password managers, which open up another set of attack vectors.
+Increasing unhashed password entropy makes passwords more difficult for users to remember, so there is a general maximum limit of the entropy of memorised passwords.
+When passwords become longer than this limit users will need to write them down, store them electronically, or use password managers, which open up another set of attack vectors.

 The maximum number of bits a user's password hash can contain determines the maximum number of significant characters a user's unhashed password will have.
 Any characters beyond that number will not increase the security of the password.